-- 1. Engage in a learning activity each week., + - 2.
-Make satisfactory progress towards a degree.

-Learning activities include participating in coaching calls, recorded activity in learning apps, assessment submissions, online tutoring, faculty tutoring, and learning community participation.

-+ If students do not engage in an academically related activity for two (2) consecutive weeks, the success coach may initiate administrative withdrawal from the program.
-The refund policy can be found within the Refunds section of this catalog.
+- 1. Engage in a learning activity each week.\, + - 2.
+Make satisfactory progress towards a degree. - \Academically Related Activities (ARAs) include participating in academically-related coaching calls, recorded activity in learning apps, assignment or assessment submissions, online tutoring, faculty tutoring, and learning community participation related to coursework.
+Academically Related Activities do NOT include activities such as logging in to a class without academic interaction, participating in coaching calls without coursework discussion/activity, participation in online community not related to coursework (I.e. birthday celebration or giveaway activity), or participation on the platform unrelated to coursework.
+ARAs and our Academic Interaction Policy provide a measurement for Regular Substantive Interaction (RSI) between Instructor/Coach and Students. - + If students do not engage in an academically related activity for 30 consecutive days, the success coach will initiate administrative withdrawal from the program.
+The refund policy can be found within the Refunds (p.
+17) section of this catalog.

-ACADEMIC INTEGRITY POLICY
+MyWay Program Academic Integrity Policy